ese5160/a14g-final-submission-s25-t09-shorts-sparks/README.md

    3. Wrote new drivers for our new I2C device (IMU), and successfully read out the data of interest and send over to dashboard for data visualization + logging.
    4. Wrote a motor control driver that will ramp up/dpwn the speed to any user set speed from the dashboard.

-- Due to potentially even more hardware issue, we were unable to generate a second PWM for the gimbal actuator (servo)
+- Due to potentially even more hardware issue, we were unable to generate a second PWM for the gimbal actuator (servo), which unfortunately also limited our ability to do a full integration of everything.

 ### Prototype Learnings